 1. Unaccredited Training

 This was covered under Step 3 but it must be mentioned here again.
-Certification means the awarding of an accredited training certificate upon successful completion of training.
-A piece of paper earned after an unaccredited training is just a piece of paper.
-It is not certification.
+“Certification” means the awarding of an accredited training certificate upon successful completion of training.
+A piece of paper earned after an unaccredited training is just a receipt unless it has an accreditation statement with a joint sponsor organization.
+This is an especially important step when considering single-site, single-instructor trainings which are not part of a larger organization.
+While the shadowing experience with a single provider may be valuable, it may not suffice as your sole training if it is unaccredited.

 2. Fake Board Certification and Societies

 Aesthetics is a group of services and procedures.
 It is not a medical specialty, and it never will be one.
 There is no official Board Certification, No “American Society of X” or “International Society of Y” that you must be a member of.
 You need accredited training in each procedure you plan to practice, work under the state supervisory rules for your licensure, and be properly insured.
 There is no benefit for being a member of a Society nor is there a recognized credential in aesthetic procedures you can use after your name.
-Do not pay any training provider for any membership, fellowship, or board certification and definitely do not pay for ongoing renewal of such certification.
-The only exception is if you want credits again for a new CME cycle for your license renewal, which is once every 2 years.
+Fully investigate the real value of any training program that sells memberships or offers a “board certification” pathway.
+The only exception is if you want new CME credits for your license renewal, which is once every 2 years.
 That is completely optional.

 There are also NO accepted definitions in aesthetic medicine for terms like “Fellow”, “Mastership”, “Diplomate”, “Master Injector”, “Advanced Injector”, or any combination of such.
 There are no ranks or levels of expertise that are accepted legal descriptions.
 You are either a Nurse, NP, PA, MD who is trained to perform aesthetic procedures.
 That’s it.
 Everything, including the terms we suggest using like “aesthetic provider” or “aesthetic professional” (that don’t cost money to use) are not regulated either.
 Do NOT pay a course to earn a